 Regpack takes a totally different approach: to actually create technology that can do general registration in one space.
 Regpack is built on the founder’s Ph.D. in data structures and saving mechanisms (yes I know sounds terrible).
 Basically, what Regpack managed to do was create a database that has no structure and therefore is able to morph into any structure needed.
-Remember the liquid robot in Terminator 2 – Regpack is like that (without being evil).

 This means that when you are creating multiple registration processes in Regpack, you really are using a general registration tool.
 This means that everything is shareable and information can be moved from one registration to the next.
 Limitation of resources creates the most engaging solutions.